18F/handbook/pages/office-of-acquisition/index.md

 offices and partner agencies), paid partially or fully by your partner(s), will be considered an assisted acquisition.

-However, OA is currently set up as a shared service, so please keep in mind that we cannot work directly with outside partners.
+However, AcqDiv is currently set up as a shared service, so please keep in mind that we cannot work directly with outside partners.
 In order for us to do an assisted acquisition, the request must come through one of the following TTS Business Units (BU).
 Also note that each BU has its own assisted acquisition process as